-- With two outstanding Double Plus (A++) sides, this original Bow Tie Verve Stereo pressing is going to be very hard to beat – exceptionally quiet vinyl too
+- This original Bow Tie Verve Stereo pressing is going to be very hard to beat – exceptionally quiet vinyl too

 - Lovely All Tube sound from 1958, with a huge, rich orchestra conducted by one of our favorite arrangers, Marty Paich